 Arc de triumph:

-Located along the famous Champs Elysee is probably the largest and most famous war artefact located in France.
-Located in the capital of Paris this monument was probably on you to see list even without its connections to Napoleon and the first world war.
-Its construction as ordered by Napoleon to commemorate the soldiers lost in the Napoleonic wars.
+Located along the famous Champs, Elysee is probably the largest and most renowned war artifact situated in France.
+SituNapoleon ordered its construction to commemorate the soldiers lost in the Napoleonic wars. ated in Paris’s capital, this monument was probably on your to-see list even without its connections to Napoleon and the first world war.

 It contains many engravings of battles and events throughout the wars.
 Its construction took over 30 years, and later, the tomb of the unknown soldier has added to comfort the lives lost in both world wars.
 Even for those without an interest in history, this will surely be a location you visit on a trip to Paris.